Zandy-the-Loner/browser-roulette/README.md

 # Should I use this browser on a daily basis?
 This should only be used as a joke, and should be handled as nothing but a joke.

-# Why is there nothing here?
-I have yet to release it's code, but when I do get some work done on this project, it will be hosted here.

 # Who are the beta testers?